01 of 05

 Paint the sides of the hoop and the thin front edge.
 It's not necessary to paint the back edge, but it does make the hoop look nice, especially when gifting it.

-Depending on the quality of the paint, as well as the color, give the hoop 2-4 coats of paint.
+Depending on the quality of the paint, as well as the color, give the hoop 2 to 4 coats of paint.

 Let the paint dry completely between coats.
 Typically it only takes a few minutes to dry.Continue to 4 of 5 below.